Death Penalty Investigator

 - Letter of interest;

-- Writing sample (could be an article for a blog, academic paper, policy brief or whatever shows your style and voice); and
+- Writing sample (an article for a blog, an academic paper, a policy brief, or anything else that shows your style and voice)

-The Southern Center for Human Rights is an equal opportunity, affirmative action employer, which welcomes qualified applicants of all races, ethnicities, genders, gender-identities, sexual orientations, abilities, nationalities, military status, as well as those who have personal experience with the criminal legal system
+The Southern Center for Human Rights is an equal opportunity, affirmative action employer that welcomes qualified applicants of all races, ethnicities, genders, gender identities, sexual orientations, abilities, nationalities, and military status, as well as those who have personal experience with the criminal legal system.